JellyYJ/BirdSighting/README.md

 # 1 Installation

 ```
-To run the Bird Watching website, you need to follow the steps below:
+To run the birdSighting website, you need to followings steps:
 ```

 1.Make sure the directory is /birdSighting if not run: cd birdSighting